nima-frontend/nima-frontend/README.md

 ## 🚀 About Me
 - 💼 **Crafting Code**: Turning coffee ☕ into code with a sprinkle of chaos.
 - 🛠️ **Tech Arsenal**: JavaScript, HTML/CSS, Tailwind, and more.
+- 📈 **Always Learning**: Exploring , diving into new topics, and pushing limits.

 ## 🚀 Tech Stack

 <div align="center">